DoctorMcKay/node-steam-user/README.md

 Emitted when an error occurs during logon.
 If this event isn't handled, the program will crash.

 The `Error` object will have an `eresult` parameter which is a value from the [`EResult`](https://github.com/SteamRE/SteamKit/blob/SteamKit_1.6.3/Resources/SteamLanguage/eresult.steamd) enum.

+### webSession
+- `sessionID` - The value of the `sessionid` cookie
+- `cookies` - An array of cookies, as `name=value` strings

+Emitted when a steamcommunity.com web session is successfully negotiated.
+This will automatically be emitted on logon and in response to [`webLogOn`](#weblogon) calls.

+Some libraries require you to provide your `sessionID`, others don't.
+If your library doesn't, you can safely ignore it.

+### loginKey
+- `key` - Your login key

+If you enabled `rememberPassword` in [`logOn`](#logondetails), this will be emitted when Steam sends us a new login key.
+This key can be passed to [`logOn`](#logondetails) as `loginKey` in lieu of a password on subsequent logins.

+At this time, I'm not sure if login keys expire, so to be safe you should record this somewhere (in a database, in a file, etc) and overwrite it every time the event is emitted.